TeamFAPS/PSVita-RE-tools/README.md

 ioPlus 0.1/0.2 usage:
 ---
 Installation:

-	The application is a kernel plugin and must be added to the TaiHen configuration under the kernel section.
+	The application is a kernel plugin and must be added to the taihen configuration under the *KERNEL section.
 Once installed, you may use that standard sceIo functions such as sceIoOpen in user plugins and applications as normal.

 	Using decryption on ioPlus 0.2: To use decryption, change the device to “iop-decrypt:”.
 	Ex: app0:/Media/level0 -> iop-decrypt:/Media/level0
 NOTE: an opened device with the file decrypted must be currently opened in order for this to work.